-In January 2003, the project was frozen for a three month ‘Cost and Weight Review’, and MGR Engineers on the RDX60 were invited to cost/weight reduction workshops together with their counterparts from TWR.
-However, these never took place thanks to more seizmic events taking place at TWR.
+In January 2003, the project was frozen for a three-month ‘Cost and Weight Review’, and MGR Engineers on the RDX60 were invited to cost/weight reduction workshops together with their counterparts from TWR.
+However, these never took place thanks to more seismic events taking place at TWR.
 During the project freeze period, TWR went into administration.

 The fact that no CBIH executives ever became closely involved in the design phase of the RDX60 indicates this state of affairs to be true, although the introduction of the saloon concept was obviously a nod to Chinese tastes…

 TWR’s closure was a massive and probably fatal blow to the RDX60 programme.
 MGR was forced to settle a considerable sum of money with TWR’s Administrators just to ensure that all CAD data was released to Longbridge but, of course, much of the important modelling work had been lost.